-All work for a MA, BA or BS degree must be completed within six (6) years from the date of commencing the program unless an extension is granted.
+All work for a M.A. degree must be completed within six (6) years from the date of commencing the program unless an extension is granted.
 Certificate program should be completed within three (3) years from the date of commencing the program unless an extension is granted.

 If students find it necessary to petition for an extension of time in order to complete the degree requirements, they must secure the approval of the Office of the School Dean, the petition will then be submitted to the Graduate Studies Program Committee for final action.
 Extensions will be granted for a period of one year.
-Under certain extenuating circumstances two extensions may be granted allowing a maximum of eight (8) years to complete all course work for the MA, BA or BS degree.
+Under certain extenuating circumstances two extensions may be granted allowing a maximum of eight (8) years to complete all course work for the M.A. degree.

-Course Work Completion Benefit
+Course Work Completion Benefit:

-Students who have completed all required course work toward the MA, BA or BS degree (excluding exit option) may audit any course, on a space available basis, in the School of Theology free.
+Students who have completed all required course work toward the M.A. degree (excluding exit option) may audit any course, on a space available basis, in the School of Theology free.
 The School Dean's Office must be informed of the student's intent to use this benefit.
 The form is available in the School Dean's Office.
 (This is a noncredit bearing activity).